 What's Not Included:

-Transportation and fishing license are not included.
+Transportation and fishing licenses are not included.
 Fishing licenses can be purchased online here.
-If you're fishing for steelhead you need a punchcard and if you're fishing the Grande Ronde you need to purchase a Columbia River endorsement as well.
+If you're fishing for steelhead you need a Catch Record Card which must be mailed to your home in advance or obtained in-person at a license dealer.

-You will need to provide your own waders, boots and appropriate attire.
+You will need to provide your own waders, boots and weather appropriate attire.
+In warm weather months wet wading shoes or sandals are usually preferrable to waders.
 Always bring extra clothes/layers/sunscreen no matter what the weather.
 Polarized sunglasses are a must to see into the water and for eye protection.
-We do have limited, spare waders and boots, so if you are in need, contact us prior to your trip and we will see if we have your size.
+If you have specific dietary restrictions we will do our best to accomodate, but encourage you to bring your own food.
+A cooler is on board for client use.

 Tailout Anglers LLC is US Coast Guard licensed, WDFW licensed and fully insured.
 We are first aid and CPR certified.

 Head over to the Contact page if you want more information or would like to book a trip.